pscedu/psc-wpdocs/neocortex/code-migration.md

  * An estimation of the required effort to get the code ready is one to four weeks for a single person performing all of the edits.

- * **For track one users:** For step 1, "Port to Cerebras,” you will only need to follow the sections related to input function or dataloader.
+ * **For track 1 users:** For step 1, "Port to Cerebras,” you will only need to follow the sections related to input function or dataloader.
 You will not need to modify the model or the overall code structure.

 <h3 id="tensorflow">TensorFlow</h3>
 In more detail, the steps needed for porting an existing TensorFlow codebase to run on Neocortex are: